IlliaManshyn/salt-formula-users/README.rst

 	uid: - to set user id
 	gid: - to set group id for user
 	groups: - to add user in groups

-Set group data by changing args in ID: group
+To create group:
-	name: - to set group name
+	group_name: - to set group name
-	gid: - to set group id
+	group_gid: - to set group id

-Delete any user by changing args in ID: user_to_del
+Delete any user:
-	name: - to set username
+	user_to_del: - to set username

-Set path to ssh public key by changing args in ID: ssh_public_keys
+Set path to ssh public key:
-	source: - path to public key from salt root dir
+	ssh_public_key: - path to public key from salt root dir

-Set path to ssh private key by changing args in ID: ssh_public_keys
+Set path to ssh private key:
-        source: - path to private key from salt root dir
+	ssh_public_keys: - path to private key from salt root dir